guusj/books/Warbreaker_BrandonSanderson.md

 - - -
 A few hours later, it began to grow dark.
 Vivenna stood on the house’s second-story balcony, looking out over the city.
 Most of the buildings on their street had such balconies on the front.
 Ostentatious or not, from their hillside location they did provide a good view of T’Telir.
 The city glowed with light.
 On the larger streets, pole-mounted lamps lined the sidewalks, lit each night by city workers.
 Many of the buildings were illuminated as well.
 Such expenditure of oil and candles still amazed her.
 Yet with the Inner Sea to hand, oil was far cheaper than it was in the highlands.
 She didn’t know what to make of Jewels’s outburst.
 How could someone be _proud_ that their Breath had been stolen and then fed to a greedy Returned?
 The woman’s tone seemed to indicate she was being sincere.
-She’d obviously thought about these things before.
+She’d clearly thought about these things before.
 Obviously, she had to rationalize her experiences to live with them.
 Vivenna was trapped.
 The Five Visions taught that she must try to understand others.
 They told her not to place herself above them.
 And yet, Austrism taught that what Jewels had done was an abomination.
 The two seemed contradictory.
 To believe that Jewels was wrong was to place herself above the woman.
 Yet to accept what Jewels said was to deny Austrism.
 Some might have laughed at her turmoil, but Vivenna had always tried very hard to be devout.
 She’d understood that she’d need strict devotion to survive in heathen Hallandren.
 Heathen.
 Didn’t she place herself above Hallandren by calling it that word?
 But they _were_ heathen.
 She couldn’t accept the Returned as true gods.
 It seemed that to believe in any faith was to become arrogant.